tjcrozier/CSCE-3444.001-Group-1/README.md

-# EchoCode — AI-Assisted Python Debugging for Visually Impaired Programmers
+# Echo Code — AI-Assisted Python Debugging for Visually Impaired Programmers

 **Echo Code** is a Visual Studio Code extension that combines **AI-powered code tutoring** with **audible Python error reporting**.
 Designed to assist **visually impaired students**, this tool reads out Python errors detected by **Pylint** and provides annotation features to guide users in understanding their code.